Addiction Medicine Programs

 Foundations of Substance Use Disorder care II

 Purpose: Help clinicians and their teams practicing in primary care clinics and other settings to identify and treat substance use disorders (SUD).
-This ECHO introduces a systems perspective to providing SUD care and buprenorphine prescribing within primary care clinics
+This ECHO introduces a systems perspective to providing SUD care and buprenorphine prescribing within primary care clinics.

 Audience: Clinicians (prescribing MD, DO, NP, PA), nurses, social workers, pharmacists, behavioral health specialists, practice managers, and quality improvement specialists are encouraged to register.
 Primary care teams are highly encouraged to participate together including prescribers and other care team members.